-If you have been diagnosed with lymphoma, you may be feeling overwhelmed with many questions.
-This guide aims to help you address some likely questions and prepare you for your first appointment with an oncologist who will create an appropriate plan for your lymphoma treatment.
+If you were diagnosed with lymphoma, you may be feeling overwhelmed with many questions as you prepare for your next appointment.
+We hope to help you address some likely questions and prepare you for your first appointment with the hematologic oncologist, who will create an appropriate plan for your lymphoma treatment.
+In many cases your hematologist can also treat lymphoma.
+Talk with them about their experience with cancer treatment before you choose your treatment plan.

 Oncology is the medical study of cancer, and a medical oncologist is a doctor of oncology specializing in cancer care, including treatments.
-Hematology is the branch of medicine focused on blood diseases, and a hematologist is a doctor who specializes in the diagnosis, treatment, and prevention of blood diseases.
+Hematology is the branch of medicine focused on blood diseases, and a hematologist is a doctor who specializes in the diagnosis, treatment, and prevention of blood diseases, including lymphomas.

-Your oncologist or hematologist will spend time with you and your family to understand your specific situation.
+Your hematologist-oncologist will spend time with you and your family to understand your specific situation and develop a treatment plan.
 Other types of doctors will be brought in as needed for your treatment plan.

-While being treated at WVCI, you may also meet with other lymphoma specialists throughout the treatment program, including one or more of the following:
+While being treated at WVCI, you may also meet with other cancer team members throughout the treatment program, including one or more of the following:

 Before you see an oncologist or hematologist, we recommend getting a notebook and folder to take notes and keep paperwork together for your lymphoma treatment.
 You could also use the “notes” feature on your phone if you prefer.